VeeraMS/Consumption-Logic-App--PowerShell-Utility/README.md

 **Steps to follow for executing the script:**

-	1. Copy the PowerShell script attached here to desired folder
+	Copy the PowerShell script desired folder

-	2 Ignore this step if your using user creds to login.
-If not, proceed with creating App registration from portal or using below blog.

-	       Set up Azure Service Principal - Contributor access on the Subscription: https://blog.jongallant.com/2017/11/azure-rest-apis-postman/
+Set up Azure Service Principal - Contributor access on the Subscription. https://blog.jongallant.com/2017/11/azure-rest-apis-postman/

-	3  Open PowerShell with 'Run As administrator Privileges'
+Open PowerShell with 'Run As administrator Privileges'

-	4 Run the below command to bypass the execution policy  and accept -Y
+Run the below command to bypass the execution policy and accept -Y

-	      Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass

-	5 Change the directory to the PowerShell script copied folder in first step
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass Change the directory to the PowerShell script folder where its available.

 cd  'PowerShellScriptFolderPath'

-	6 Execute the command to perform the different mentioned operations on Logic App
+Execute the one of the command below to perform the specified bulk operation on Standard Logic App workflow

 	   To Log-in with user credentials: